vmware-automation/solutions-import-beta/BitNami-Subversion-64bit-blueprint.xml.md

 ## Success
-Your BitNami Roller application blueprint and service have been successfully imported and ready to go.
+Your BitNami Subversion application blueprint and service have been successfully imported and ready to go.

-For more information about this application visit [BitNami Roller for VMware].
+For more information about this application visit [BitNami Subversion for VMware].

 Additional information about BitNami solutions is available at [BitNami Applications for VMware].